Burp Suite for Pentester: Web Scanner & Crawler

 Crawl with default configurations !!

-If you’re familiar with the spider feature, then you might be aware, that, the spider holds up a specific tab within the burpsuite’s panel.
-But with the enhancements, the burp’s crawler comes pre-defined within the dashboard section.
-However, it thus helps us to monitor and control the burp’s automated activities in a single place.
+If you’re familiar with the spider feature, you might know that the spider holds a specific tab within Burp Suite’s panel.
+However, with recent enhancements, Burp’s crawler is now predefined within the dashboard section.
+This improvement allows us to monitor and control Burp’s automated activities in one central place.

-As soon as we land at the dashboard panel, we can see the number of subsection specified.
+As soon as we land at the dashboard panel, we can see the number of subsections specified.
 Let’s explore them in details :

-- Event log – The Event log feature generates all the events that the burpsuite follows like if the proxy starts up the event will be generated for it, or a specific section is not working properly, then an event log with the will be generated.
+Event log – The Event log feature generates all the events that Burp Suite tracks, such as when the proxy starts up, it generates an event for it, or when a specific section is not working properly, it generates an event log for that.

 Thereby, to dig web-application we need to hit the “New Scan” button placed at the top of the Tasks section.

-As soon as we do so, we’ll be redirected to a new popped-up window stating “New Scan”.
+As soon as we do so, we’ll be redirected to a new pop-up window stating “New Scan”.

 There we’ll be welcomed with two options –